microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

     style DU fill:#848
 ```

 To keep track of the state of revisions between flushes, a client keeps edits in a log in memory.
-As long as the log of edits doesn't grow too large, it's inexpensive for a client to compute the current state by applying all the edits in the log to the last flushed state.
+As long as the log of edits doesn't grow too large, it's inexpensive for a client to compute the current state by applying all the edits in the log that were sequenced after the last flushed state.
 For example:

 Revision | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20
 ---------|---|---|---|---|---|---|---|---|---|---|----|----|----|----|----|----|----|----|----|----|----
 Edits    |   | A | B | C | D | E | F | G | H | I | J  | K  | L  | M  | N  | O  | P  | Q  | R  | S  | T
 Flush    |   |   |   |   |   | * |   |   |   |   | *  |    |    |    |    | *  |    |    |    |    | *

-In the table above, a client only flushes chunks every five edits.
-A client that joins a session after edit 7 has been applied would first download the chunks that were flushed at revision 5 which include the state resulting from edits A - E. It would then apply edits F and G to that state to catch up to the current state of the document.
+In the table above, a flush happens every five edits.
+A client that joins a session after edit 7 has been sequenced would first download the chunks that were flushed at revision 5, which include the state resulting from edits A - E. Then it would apply edits F and G to catch up to the current state of the document.

 > In practice, flushes can happen much less frequently than every five edits.
 A client can choose a frequency that gives ideal performance for its usage patterns.
 The flushes can be done in the background so a client is not blocked on a flush as it continues to receive local or incoming edits.

 > This is quite similar to the existing summarization model in the Fluid framework.
 A DDS has a log of operations which represent edits to its data, and every so often a client using that DDS uploads a summary which represents the cumulative state after applying all operations up to that point.
 A client only needs to know the latest summary and the list of operations that happened after that summary in order to know the current state of the DDS.
-Ideally the SharedTree would leverage summarization directly, writing its chunk data structure as the contents of the summary.
-There are a few limitations that currently prevent this from being an option:
+Ideally the DDS would leverage summarization directly, writing its chunk data structure as the contents of the summary.
+There are a few limitations that currently prevent this from being possible:
 > * Summary trees do not support virtualization.
 A client cannot have a partial checkout of the tree; it must download all chunks when it connects.
-However, summary virtualization is a feature in development and once completed could allow a SharedTree to download only the chunks that it wants, provided it is able to conform its chunk data structure to the shape of the summary tree.
+However, summary virtualization is a feature in development and once completed could allow a DDS to download only the chunks that it wants, provided it is able to conform its chunk data structure to the shape of the summary tree.
-> * Summary trees do not support incrementality.
-A client cannot upload parts of the summary without uploading the whole thing.
-Uploading the whole summary of a large document might exceed size or bandwidth limits.
-There is an ongoing development effort to automatically divide summaries into blobs and upload them in pieces, however, this currently doesn't give the DDS fine-grained control over how/where the summary is divided into chunks.
+> * Summary trees allow incrementality, but the API to do so is not yet exposed.
+Summary trees can contain references to blobs in a previous summary, called blob handles.
+This allows handles to represent data that has not been changed and does not need to be reuploaded.
+However, handles cannot currently be constructed by a DDS without sniffing implementation details of the runtime.
+There is also an ongoing development effort to automatically divide summaries into blobs and upload them in pieces, however, this doesn't give the DDS fine-grained control over how/where the summary is divided into chunks.
 > * The frequency of summaries cannot be controlled by a DDS.
-Ideally, a SharedTree has control over how often it flushes its chunks in order to optimize for best performance.
-Summaries currently happen across an entire Fluid container all at once, so even if an API were exposed to allow a DDS to provide hints for summary frequency, a SharedTree would still risk fighting over policy with other DDS in the container.
+Ideally, a DDS has control over how often it flushes its chunks in order to optimize for best performance.
+Summaries currently happen across an entire Fluid container all at once, so even if an API were exposed to allow a DDS to provide hints for summary frequency, a DDS would still risk fighting over policy with other DDSs in the container.
 > * There is only ever one summary client at a time that is responsible for uploading summaries.
 However, with a document that is too large to fit in a single client's memory all at once, the flush might exceed the summarization timeout as that client pages parts of the tree in and out in order to generate the summary.

 There are many different options for how the log might be stored.
 Here are two: